tkonsta/github_code_search_with_repo_prefix/README.md

 # How to use?

+## Preriquiste

+Have a token with permissions to list repos in the environment as `GITHUB_TOKEN`.

+## General set up

+There are two use cases supported:
+- Search for code
+- Search for files with a name pattern

+For both use cases:

 Clone the repo and create a file named `.env` in the folder with the following content:

 ```
 ORG_NAME=
 REPO_PREFIX=
-FILE_NAME=
-CODE_SEARCH_KEYWORD=
 ```

 Set the values with
 - ORG_NAME (required): GitHub organization
 - REPO_PREFIX (required): Prefix of repos which should be included in search

-- FILE_NAME (optional): File name pattern to search for.
-If FILE_NAME is given, then CODE_SEARCH_KEYWORD can be empty
+## Use case: code search

+just run `./run.sh <code-search-keyword>`

+or (old way) add to the `.env` file the following variable:
+`CODE_SEARCH_KEYWORD=<code>`
-- CODE_SEARCH_KEYWORD (required if no FILE_NAME is given): The keyword you want to search for in the code
+with the keyword you want to search for in the code

-Have a token with permissions to list repos in the environment as `GITHUB_TOKEN`.

-Then run with
+## Use case file pattern search:

+Add to the `.env` file the following variable:
+`FILE_NAME=<pattern>`
+with a file name pattern to search for, then run

 ```
 npx ts-node index.ts